-13. STATUTORY RESERVE
+12. STATUTORY RESERVE

 As required by the Company's Articles of Association, 10% of the profit for the year is to be transferred to the statutory reserve until the reserve reaches a minimum of 50% of the paid up share capital.
+As at December 31, 2021, the statutory reserve amounted QR 3.30 million (2020: QR 3.30 million), representing 1,651% of the paid up share capital and therefore no additional reserve provided during the year.
 This reserve is not available for distribution.

-14. ADVANCES FROM SHAREHOLDERS
+13. ADVANCES FROM SHAREHOLDERS

-This represents funds received from the shareholder to fund the working capital requirements of the Company.
-These funds are of a non-current in nature, interest free, unsecured and subordinated to all the liabilities of the Company.
+This represents funds received from the shareholders to fund the working capital requirements of the Group.
+These funds are of a non-current in nature, interest free, unsecured and subordinated to all the liabilities of the Group.
 These advances will be converted to share capital after the necessary formalities for the increase in share capital are complied with.

-Main shareholders of the Company have contributed the following:
+Main shareholders of the Group have contributed the following: